Viharamahadevi

 Viharamahadevi (Sinhala:විහාරමහාදේවි) was the mother of King Dutugamunu, Saddhatissa and the Queen consort of King Kavantissa (King of the Ruhuna Sri Lanka).
 Some scholars suggest that her original name was 'śavera', which possibly means goddess of the night.

 Life

 Queen Viharamahadevi was the daughter of King Kelanitissa who ruled Kelaniya.
 The king once punished an innocent monk by boiling him alive in a cauldron of oil.
 It is said that the gods, angered over this cruel deed, made the ocean rush inland and flood the land.
 Soothsayers said that if a princess was sacrificed to the sea, the raging waves would stop.
-The young princess sacrificed herself for the sins of her father and for the safety of her motherland.
-She was placed inside a beautifully decorated boat which bore the letters Daughter of a King and set adrift on the sea.
+The young princess was placed inside a beautifully decorated boat which bore the letters Daughter of a King and set adrift on the sea.